Posted on Leave a comment

 words that show the relationship between one word in a sentence to another word (location – direction – time – relationship)

-The book “The adventures of Mizz Violet” was written by Howard W. Darko
+Example: The book “The adventures of Mizz Violet” was carefully written by Howard W. Darko in 2025.

 Conjunctions